LogoMist

 Key Characteristics

-• Zero-Cost Classes: Under the hood, Mist desugars these into idiomatic Rust structs and implementation blocks, ensuring no runtime overhead compared to raw Rust.
+• Zero-Cost Classes: Under the hood, Mist desugars these into idiomatic Rust structs and implementation blocks.

 On this page